 Furthermore, ICT is known as a sensory based, feeding therapy clinic.
 Our staff has the expertise and experience to offer treatment that touches both the sensory focused and behavioral concerns that arise from feeding issues.
 We use activities that address feeding concerns through sensory play and feeding-based approaches.
 Additionally, not only do we offer one-on-one feeding treatments with children, but at times also offer several peer-to-peer feeding experiences with our licensed clinicians.

 Lisa van Gorder, OTR/L, CEIS is the owner and Clinic Director of Integrated Children’s Therapies, Inc. Lisa’s experience working in outpatient clinics, schools, and with early intervention programs has given her good insight on how to facilitate, and obtain functional goals for children with a variety of diagnoses.
-In addition to her clinical experience, Lisa is certified in Sensory Integration, a provider for The Listening Program, and is a Certified Early Intervention Specialist.
-Furthermore, Lisa has additional expertise in feeding issues while creating and coordinating a variety of feeding groups for children with multiple needs.
+In addition to her clinical experience, Lisa is certified in Sensory Integration, a provider for The Listening Program®, and is a Certified Early Intervention Specialist.
+Furthermore, Lisa has additional expertise in feeding issues while creating and coordinating a variety of feeding groups for children with multiple needs integrating theories from the S.O.S.
+Approach to Feeding, food chaining, and the Ayer’s model of sensory regulation.

 Courtney Vargas, MS OTR/L experience comes from her work in pediatric outpatient clinics and school based settings.
 She is passionate about sensory integration therapy and how she is able to blend theory and treatment to see positive outcomes.
 Additionally, Courtney has extensive experience of dealing with children diagnosed with autism spectrum disorders, and general behavioral issues.
-Courtney Listening Program provider and trained in the trained in the S.O.S.
-Approach to Feeding, Astronaut and the Bal-A-Vis-X Program.
+Courtney is trained in The Listening Program®, in addition to the S.O.S.
+Approach to Feeding, and the Astronaut and Bal-A-Vis-X Programs.